 - These skills bolster problem-solving, cognitive flexibility, and independent function in various environments.

-- Effective strategies for teaching functional skills include interactive games, technology integration, and hands-on activities.
+- Practical strategies for teaching functional skills include interactive games, technology integration, and hands-on activities.

 - Overcoming learning barriers involves creating engaging environments and reducing high-stakes testing pressures.